oumaelbou/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task14: script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. task15:script that changes the owner and the group owner of _hello to vincent and staff respectively.
 task16: script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+task17: script that will play the StarWars IV episode in the terminal.